 What is a product page?

 A product page is a webpage that displays information about a product for potential buyers.
-Information like price, photos, product options, sizing etc.
+It can include information like price, photos, product options, sizing and more.

-Displaying the right product information on this page increases the likelihood of those products being purchased and is all part of creating a successful ecommerce store!
-It’s important to always be reviewing how you are structuring your product pages and whether there is anything you can do to improve the experience your customers are having with them.
+Displaying the right information on your product pages increases the likelihood of those products being purchased and is all part of creating a successful ecommerce store!
+It’s important to regularly review how you are structuring your product pages and identify whether there is anything you can do to improve the customer experience.

-We’ve compiled five common product page mistakes you may be making and best practices you can use to fix them, so you know you’re doing all you can to turn your websites’ visitors into customers.
+We’ve compiled five common product page mistakes you may be making and present you with some best practice tactics you can use to fix them.
+This way you know you’re doing all you can to convert your website’s visitors into customers.

 What makes a great ecommerce product page?

-There are several ways a product page can affect an online store.
-A great ecommerce product page lets you sell an item to a customer with great selling product descriptions, details, images, pricing and more.
+There are several ways a product page can impact the success of an online store.
+A great ecommerce product page lets you sell an item to a customer with effective product descriptions, details, images, pricing and more.

-Another question worth asking yourself is; Is your ecommerce store easy to browse through for your customers?
+Another question worth asking yourself is, “is my ecommerce store easy to browse through for my customers?“

-This is the first thing potential customers see when they visit your website – so your product page must be well-designed, simple to use and easy to understand.
-Otherwise, you will miss out on sales.
+This is the first thing potential customers see when they visit your website – so your product pages must be well-designed, simple to use and easy to understand.
+Otherwise, you risk missing out on sales.